-To El Abismo in Pauji
+Road Trip to El Abismo in Pauji

 From here it was another hour or so to Pauji, a hippie-kind of place where Venezuelans, as well as foreigners, live.
 Lots of artesania (handicrafts) for sale here.
 The people in this village mostly live on tourism, which reflects in prices for a simple almuerzo – lunch.

-The distance between El Cathedral and Pauji isn’t that great, but the road is in much worse condition than the stretch between Santa Elena and El Cathedral, and so we covered it at snail’s pace, minimizing being mauled to pieces.
+The distance between El Cathedral and Pauji isn’t that big, but the road is in much worse condition than the stretch between Santa Elena and El Cathedral, and so we covered it at snail’s pace, minimizing being mauled to pieces.

 In Pauji we found the campsite of El Abismo, run by Andrés, his wife Camilla from Uruguay and his parents.
 Officially the campsite was closed but we could stay there nevertheless.

 Many people had spoken to us about El Abismo.
 “You have to go there!”
 Although we had quite a few rainstorms during our days at El Cathedral, the weather now totally cleared.
-We camped under one of the darkest skies dotted with sparkling stars and a the most beautiful Milky Way we have ever seen.
+We camped under one of the darkest skies dotted with sparkling stars and the most beautiful Milky Way we have ever seen.

 The world was silent, the air cool, and it was only the two of us here, quietly making our way up.
 I reveled in the pure joy of being here.
 Boy, how privileged can you feel by just being somewhere, in nature, with the person you love…

 On our arrival at the top dawn had started with tiny lines of purple, red and orange on the left of us.
-We admired the changing of colors in the sky while drinking a hot cup of tea and nibbling on some crackers.
+We took in the changing of colors while drinking a hot cup of tea and nibbling on some crackers.

 We hiked farther up, to other tops, following marked trails through forest, caves, and walked a long stretch through the savanna.
 From here we had wider views of valleys covered in mist, which were among the most energizing views I have enjoyed throughout South America’s Amazon region.